DRESS Graph

 On the name

-DRESS was originally named DSS (Dynamic Structural Similarity), then renamed to DRESS to emphasise the diffusive and recursive nature of the equation.
+DRESS was originally named DSS (Dynamic Structural Similarity), then renamed to DRESS to emphasize the diffusive and recursive nature of the equation.
 The word Dynamic in the original name referred to the fact that the underlying fixed-point system is a discrete dynamical system, but it was dropped to avoid confusion with dynamic graphs (graphs that change over time), which are a different concept entirely.

 Key properties